Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 Some implementations generate timestamps on the client rather than the server, but this doesn’t change the fundamental problems with LWW:

-* Database writes can mysteriously disappear: a node with a lagging clock is unable to overwrite values previously written by a node with a fast clock until the clock skew between the nodes has elapsed.
-This scenario can cause arbitrary amounts of data to be silently dropped without any error being reported to the application.
+* Database writes can mysteriously disappear: **a node with a lagging clock is unable to overwrite values previously written by a node with a fast clock until the clock skew between the nodes has elapsed.** This scenario can cause arbitrary amounts of data to be silently dropped without any error being reported to the application.

-* LWW cannot distinguish between writes that occurred sequentially in quick succession (in Figure 8-3, client B’s increment definitely occurs after client A’s write) and writes that were truly concurrent (neither writer was aware of the other).
+* **LWW cannot distinguish between writes that occurred sequentially in quick succession and writes that were truly concurrent** (neither writer was aware of the other).
 Additional causality tracking mechanisms, such as version vectors, are needed in order to prevent violations of causality.

 * It is possible for two nodes to independently generate writes with the same timestamp, especially when the clock only has millisecond resolution.
 An additional tiebreaker value (which can simply be a large random number) is required to resolve such conflicts, but this approach can also lead to violations of causality.

 Thus, even though it is tempting to resolve conflicts by keeping the most “recent” value and discarding others, it’s important to be aware that the definition of “recent” depends on a local time-of-day clock, which may well be incorrect.
 Even with tightly NTP-synchronized clocks, you could send a packet at timestamp 100 ms (according to the sender’s clock) and have it arrive at timestamp 99 ms (according to the recipient’s clock)—so it appears as though the packet arrived before it was sent, which is impossible.

-So-called logical clocks, which are based on incrementing counters rather than an oscillating quartz crystal, are a safer alternative for ordering events.
+**So-called logical clocks, which are based on incrementing counters rather than an oscillating quartz crystal, are a safer alternative for ordering events.**

 #### Clock readings have a confidence interval

 With an NTP server on the public internet, the best possible accuracy is probably to the tens of milliseconds, and the error may easily spike to over 100 ms when there is network congestion.
 Thus, it doesn’t make sense to think of a clock reading as a point in time—it is more like a range of times, within a confidence interval.

-Google’s TrueTime API in Spanner which explicitly reports the confidence interval on the local clock.
-When you ask it for the current time, you get back two values: [earliest, latest], which are the earliest possible and the latest possible timestamp.
+**Google’s TrueTime API in Spanner which explicitly reports the confidence interval on the local clock.
+When you ask it for the current time, you get back two values: [earliest, latest]**, which are the earliest possible and the latest possible timestamp.
 Based on its uncertainty calculations, the clock knows that the actual current time is somewhere within that interval.

 #### Synchronized clocks for global snapshots

 The most common implementation of snapshot isolation requires a monotonically increasing transaction ID.
 If a write happened later than the snapshot (i.e., the write has a greater transaction ID than the snapshot), that write is invisible to the snapshot transaction.
 On a single-node database, a simple counter is sufficient for generating transaction IDs.

-However, when a database is distributed across many machines, potentially in multiple datacenters, a global, monotonically increasing transaction ID (across all partitions) is difficult to generate, because it requires coordination.
+However, **when a database is distributed across many machines, potentially in multiple datacenters, a global, monotonically increasing transaction ID (across all partitions) is difficult to generate**, because it requires coordination.
 With lots of small, rapid transactions, creating transaction IDs in a distributed system becomes an untenable bottleneck.

-Spanner implements snapshot isolation across datacenters in this way: it uses the clock’s confidence interval as reported by the TrueTime API.
+**Spanner implements snapshot isolation across datacenters in this way: it uses the clock’s confidence interval as reported by the TrueTime API.**

 In order to ensure that transaction timestamps reflect causality, Spanner deliberately waits for the length of the confidence interval before committing a read-write transaction.
 By doing so, it ensures that any transaction that may read the data is at a sufficiently later time, so their confidence intervals do not overlap.